 CLAIM: Paul quotes from Deuteronomy 30 twice in this small section (v.6 and v.8), which refers to the law.
-However, here, Paul is referring to receiving Christ as Savior—apart from the law.
+In this context, however, Paul is referring to receiving Christ as Savior—apart from the law.
 Is Paul quoting this verse out of context?

 RESPONSE: Paul’s point is this: God’s message in the OT (Deut.
 30) and his message in the NT (Rom.
 10) are not too difficult for the Jewish people to understand.

-Next, Paul argues, “If the law was easy to comprehend, then how much more easy is the gospel to understand?”
+From this, Paul argues, “If the law was easy to comprehend, then how much easier is the gospel to understand?”
 If the law ultimately points to Christ (v.4), then the message of Christ should be easy for a person to comprehend.
 The purpose of the law was not to “establish their own… righteousness” (Rom.
 10:3).
-Instead, it was to bring us into faith in Christ.
+Instead, it was to bring us to faith in Christ.
 As Moo writes, “Just as Israel could not plead the excuse that she did not know God’s will, so now, Paul says, neither Jew nor Gentile can plead ignorance of God’s revelation in Jesus Christ.”

 “To bring Christ down.”
 Ascending into heaven would’ve been a good excuse for the Jewish people to hold for not following God’s commands.
 However, Paul’s point is simply that God has already come down to Earth through the person and work of Jesus.
 Moo writes, “As the Israelite did not need to ‘ascend into heaven’ to find God’s commandment, so, Paul suggests, there is no need to ascend into heaven to ‘bring down Christ.’
 For in the incarnation, the Messiah, God’s Son, has been truly ‘brought down’ already.”